 Amlodipine is commonly prescribed to treat individuals suffering from a high blood pressure.
 Amlodipine works by relaxing the blood vessels allowing blood to pass through the body more freely.

 Amlodipine is prescribed to treat high blood pressure and angina.
 By reducing our blood pressure level, we can prevent the chances of suffering from more serious complications such as strokes, heart attacks or heart disease.
 It lowers your blood pressure by widening your blood vessels, which allows blood to be pumped around your body much easier.
-You may also recognise Amlodiphine by its brand names of Istin and Amlostin.
+You may also recognise Amlodipine by its brand names of Istin and Amlostin.

-Different Dose and Strengths
+Amlodipine Dose and Strengths

 Amlodipine is sold in 2.5mg, 5mg and 10mg strengths.
 Here at Medicine Direct, we sell the two most commonly prescribed strengths of 5mg and 10mg.